Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 4 vCPU/8GB Ram/80GB Disk
 There's always 1-3 instances of FireEYEs Flare VM available in this net for malware research.
 If you haven't heard of [FlareVM](https://github.com/fireeye/flare-vm) it's a simple setup script for a windows VMs that contains most of all tools you'll need in order to reverse engineer a malware.
 The script is actively maintained by pull requests and FireEYE, highly recommended if you are interested in reverse engineering.

 ## GooseDev
 Much like the Malware segment, I have a segment for developing malware.
 I will put up another blog post specifically on this network and its hosts but the general idea is to have a network with hosts that have different AVs installed  and block by GPO and in the network firewall malware submissions to the mother ship.
 ### GooseDev
 4 vCPU/8GB Ram/150GB Disk
 A simple windows 10 Pro host, with Python and visual studio installed.
-Since a lot of malwares and C2 framework have moved on from Powershell into a more unmonitored .NET and Powershell-Less execution, there was a need to have a development machine which was easily restored to an original state when a project was completed, so that there was no lingering artifacts.
+Since a lot of malware and C2 framework have moved on from Powershell into a more unmonitored .NET and Powershell-Less execution, there was a need to have a development machine which was easily restored to an original state when a project was completed, so that there was no lingering artifacts.
 During Red-Team engagements this is also a Lab which goes through heavy modifications whenever we learn something new from the client, in order to mimic our target environment as good as can be to come out successful in the end.
 My current project is .NET DLL injections into memory for which I'm doing a small write up, stay tuned!
 ### GooseTarget
 2 vCPU/4GB Ram/60GB Disk
 A standard windows 7/8/10 VM which is usually as default as can be, with the only modification is that i turn off sample submissions in the Group Policy so that i don't burn my applications pre-engagement.